kidrono/Learning-Deep-Learning/README.md

 * [Valerio Velardo - The Sound of AI](https://www.youtube.com/@ValerioVelardoTheSoundofAI)

-* [Gerald Schuller - GuitarsAI](https://www.youtube.com/@GuitarsAI/featured) - Cool Youtube channel of Dr. Gerald Schuller with some interensting courses about DSP, and ML for music
+* [Gerald Schuller - GuitarsAI](https://www.youtube.com/@GuitarsAI/featured) - Cool Youtube channel of reshearcher at Fraunhofer IDMT with some interensting courses about DSP, and ML for music